VicOhPNW/beep-boop/README.md

 3. Enter and submit a number into the application and submit for a return.

 ## Known Bugs
-The program does not meet the following exceptions:

-1. Numbers divisible by 3 are replaced with "I'm sorry, Dave.
-I'm afraid I can't do that."
-  * Example Input: 9
-  * Example Output: "I'm sorry, Dave.
-I'm afraid I can't do that."

-2. If a number includes 0 and/or 1 _*and*_ is divisble by 3, the program will return "I'm sorry, Dave.
-I'm afraid I can't do that."
-  * Example Input: 21
-  * Example Output: "I'm sorry, Dave.
-I'm afraid I can't do that."

 ## Support and contact details